Tooth worm: History

 Ira deyené asyā!Sanda deyené aeyā!Passé Buduné acyā!Daté nositoo dat aeyā!

-Worm of the sun-god!Worm of the moon god!Worm of the Passé Buddha!Stay not in the tooth, tou tooth-worm!
+Worm of the sun-god!Worm of the moon god!Worm of the Passé Buddha!Stay not in the tooth, thou tooth-worm!

 Evidence

 Although no rigorous evidence was ever found, some practitioners believed the pulpal tissue within the root of the tooth to be a worm.
 Most however admitted to have never encountered a worm in vivo, but nonetheless encouraged the belief among the general public.

 A 2009 study by the University of Maryland Baltimore using micro imaging revealed worm-like structures within a dissected molar.
 While not worms or caused by worms, these structures may have given rise to the tooth worm belief.
 It is unclear what these structures are or what caused them.